Ring of Grace Blue Gingham Cushion

 Place all the “Ring_03” panels down on the fabric.
 You can place them anyway you wish.
 I used a glue sparingly to place the panels down on the white fabric to temporarily hold them down.
 Zigzag Stitch around each of the panels onto the white fabric.
 Then satin stitch over the zigzag stitch.

-8 designs included in the Grand Entrance Machine Embroidery design set.
+10 designs included in the Christmas 2018 machine embroidery design set.

-The Grand Entrance design is available in DST, EXP, HUS, JEF, PES, VIP, VP3 and XXX.
+The Christmas 2018 design is available in DST, EMB, EXP, HUS, JEF, PES, VIP, VP3 and XXX.